five-dots/Dict/cran-comments.md

 There were not errors and warnings.

-There was 1 NOTE from win-builder (No NOTE from local):
+There was 1 NOTE from win-builder (No NOTE from local checks):

 * checking CRAN incoming feasibility ...
 NOTE
 Maintainer: 'Shun Asai <syun.asai@gmail.com>'